NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The configured Life Scope BSM-2300 series was succeeded by the 10.4-inch Vismo series configured multi-parameter monitors, as well as configured Life Scope VS (BSM-3000) series monitors using bigger 12-inch and 15-inch screens.
 The later series monitors stubbornly keep the yellow MULTI sockets and continue to promote use of Smart Cables, for a reason that will become clearer later in this article.

-The dangerous use of semi-quantitative estimation data for uncertain measurements and concurrently displaying a flawed CO2 waveform
+The dangerous use of uncertain semi-quantitative CO2 measurements and displaying a flawed CO2 waveform

-For some unknown reason, Nihon Kohden monitors could not offer integrated side-stream CO2 unit.
+For some unknown reason, Nihon Kohden monitors have never been able to offer benefits of integrated sidestream CO2 measurements.

 The inability to integrate the sidestream CO2 unit into the patient monitor main unit